blp/ovsorbit/fragments/editing.rst

 	region of audio in which the mic should really be silent, then push Control+L.  For some recordings, this makes a big difference in quality, although it can be time consuming.

+    (c) Write up an episode description.
+Start by making a copy of fragments/episode-skeleton.xml.
+Then, edit it to describe the person speaking or being interviewed, what the episode is about, how to contact the interviewee, and adding pointers to related episodes (if any).
+Make sure to credit yourself in the attribution block at the end.

+        The episode description eventually gets copied directly into the RSS.
+        It should only use simple HTML.
+Some podcatchers don't render HTML at all and just delete all the tags, and some only show paragraph breaks if there's a blank line in the input, so make sure there's a blank line between </p> and <p> and between </li> and <li>.

  8. Level the volume within each individual track.
 Sometimes the volume in a given track is pretty constant, if the speaker has